leandrosardi/my-ruby-deployer/README.md

 ## 3. Defining Node Profiles

-**Step 1:** Define a the routine that each node should run for deploying.
+**Step 1:** Define the routine that each node should run for deploying.

 ```ruby
 BlackStack::Deployer::Node.set_nodes([{